Quotes

 Pricing

-The first of four tabs is where you dial in your income (Sales Price) and expense (Redline) line items.
+The first of four tabs is where you attach your Layout.
 You also determine payment terms (cash, or financing options from a vast library of solar loans), and in what installments payment will be remitted.

 System Size